honeycombio/helm-charts/honeycomb/README.md

 # Honeycomb Kubernetes Agent

-[Honeycomb](https://honeycomb.io) is a tool for understanding your production systems.
+[Honeycomb](https://honeycomb.io) is built for modern dev teams to see and understand how their production systems are behaving.
+Our goal is to give engineers the observability they need to eliminate toil and delight their users.
 This helm chart will install the [Honeycomb Kubernetes Agent](https://github.com/honeycombio/honeycomb-kubernetes-agent).

 ## TL;DR;